 These include suppliers to the air transport industry, for example fuel suppliers, construction companies, suppliers of aircraft components, manufacturers of goods sold in airports, and a variety of business support roles, like call centres, IT and accountancy.

 Tourism is fast becoming the world's largest industry, and air transport plays a vital role.
-Conservative estimates suggest that aviation supports 36.7 million jobs within tourism.
-Click here for some information on the role aviation plays in supporting the global tourism sector.
+Conservative estimates suggest that aviation supports 44.8 million jobs within tourism.